moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ### Access Aggregator Contract {: #access-aggregator-contract }

-Let's demonstrate interacting with the newly deployed aggregator contract.
+Next, this tutorial will demonstrate interacting with the newly deployed aggregator contract.
 Make sure that your MetaMask wallet is connected to your EVM Appchain.
-You can add your Appchain to your MetaMask by pressing "Add to MetaMask" on your dashboard on [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.
+You can add your Appchain to your MetaMask by pressing **Add to MetaMask** on your dashboard on [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.

 Paste the [aggregator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank} into a new file in Remix and compile it.